mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 maturity by the age of 18 standard years.
 Females are more likely to remain with their matriarchal birth band but males often set out for

-‘adventure’ before eventually joining a band, although in pre-contact times, more than half are thought to have eventually return to the band of their mother.
+'adventure' before eventually joining a band, although in pre-contact times, more than half are thought to have eventually return to the band of their mother.